 This post may contain affiliate links, which means if you click on one of the product links and make a purchase, I’ll receive a small commission.
 This helps me to build my collection of books so I can share ideas with you.
 You will never infer a fee or charge for this.

 After the Fall

-In this book, Humpty Dumpty shares how he is physically mended from his great fall, but mentally he is not the same.
+In the book After the Fall, Humpty Dumpty shares how he is physically mended from his great fall, but mentally he is not the same.
 He is afraid of heights.

 I don’t want to spoil the book, but in short Humpty Dumpty learns to overcome his fear of heights.
-There is also a surprise even that happens at the end of the story.
+There is also a surprise event that happens at the end of the story.

 This story is a class favorite.
 My students laugh and giggle throughout the story.
 It’s a great book to use if you are wanting to teach about how illustrations can help you infer in a story.

-After reading this story, we look at how Humpty Dumpty as changed through the story.
+After reading this story, we look at how Humpty Dumpty has changed through the story.
 This story is a great way to reinforce perseverance and mindset.

-Here is an anchor chart we will be using to help share how Humpty Dumpty changes throughout the story.
+Here is an anchor chart we will use to help share how Humpty Dumpty changes throughout the story.

 Definitely check this book out if you haven’t already done so!

 If you are interested in learning more about Interactive Read Alouds, check out this blogpost.